Skip to main content

 Tips

-• First follow-up: Send the first follow-up one week before the expected refill date.
-This gives time to order the product or manage a late response from the patient.
+• First follow-up: Send the first follow-up one week before the expected refill date to allow time for ordering the medication or addressing any delayed patient responses.

 Expired Products to Refill